-38.17 Walsall Council will expect an applicant for a Family Entertainment Centre Permit to show that there are policies and procedures in place to protect children from harm.
+38.16 Walsall Council will expect an applicant for a Family Entertainment Centre Permit to show that there are policies and procedures in place to protect children from harm.
 Harm in this context is not limited to harm from gambling but includes wider child protection considerations.

-The efficiency of such policies and procedures will each be considered on their merits, however, they may include appropriate measures / training for staff as regards suspected truant school children on the premises, measures / training covering how staff would deal with unsupervised very young children being on the premises, or children causing perceived problems on / around the premises.
+The efficiency of such policies and procedures will each be considered on their merits; however, they may include appropriate measures such as training in relation to:

-38.18 Walsall Council will also expect that that applicants demonstrate a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs; that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act); and that staff are trained to have a full understanding of the maximum stakes and prizes.
+- suspected truant school children being on the premises, - how staff would deal with unsupervised very young children being on the premises, and/or - children causing perceived problems on or around the premises. - 38.17 Walsall Council will also expect applicants to demonstrate a full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs; that the applicant has no relevant convictions (those that are set out in Schedule 7 of the Act); and that staff are trained to have a full understanding of the maximum stakes and prizes.